-APEX Rehab’s mission is to not only help patients recover their body, mind and spirit through addiction treatment, but to ensure a happy, peaceful life in the weeks, months and years following.
+Apex Recovery San Diego’s mission is to not only help patients recover their body, mind, and spirit through addiction treatment but to ensure a happy, peaceful life in the weeks, months, and years following.
 To that end, we provide the best relapse prevention therapies available, ensuring a successful transition from residential and outpatient programs to maintenance after recovery.
-We have a highly successful track record of treating individuals and preventing them from slipping back into addictive patterns.
+Through our addiction therapy programs, we have a highly successful track record of treating individuals and preventing them from slipping back into addictive patterns.

-Relapse Prevention Therapy (RPT) is based on the principles of cognitive behavioral therapy and aims to help the patient develop self-control skills that would make abstinence easier and prevent relapse.
+Relapse prevention therapy (RPT) is based on the principles of cognitive behavioral therapy and aims to help the client develop self-control skills that would make abstinence easier and prevent relapse.
 It was originally developed to address alcohol use disorder (AUD) and then cocaine abuse.
 Of course, it is effective with other forms of dependency as well as with dual diagnosis.

 RPT is composed of several interdependent techniques which target to improve the patient’s self-control.
 In order to achieve this, several aspects have to be dealt with: